cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 ### PostgreSQL Database Cluster [Ofer: Instead of 'Installing the PostgreSQL database cluster']

 The PostgreSQL database high-availability cluster is comprised of 3 nodes (Cloudify best-practice) or more.
-[TODO: verify it]

 **Note** Make sure the following ports are open for each node: tcp/2379 (etcd), tcp/2380 (etcd), tcp/5432 (postgres), tcp/8008 (patroni).
 [TODO: Are these the only ones?]

-#### Externally Hosted PostgreSQL Database Installation [Does it have to use Patroni?]
+#### Externally Hosted PostgreSQL Database Installation
  - Make sure the PostgreSQL instance is publicly available and reachable from the local Cloudify Manager Server.
  - Make sure you are using the same CA certificate for all other instances as the one on the externally hosted PostgreSQL database.
+ - **Note** In case you use an externally hosted PostgreSQL database, the Cloudify cluster management features won't work.

 #### Locally Hosted Cloudify PostgreSQL Database Cluster Installation

 Configure the following settings in `/etc/cloudify/config.yaml` for each PostgreSQL node: [TODO: Should we keep the 'ssl_only_connections' in the postgres config?]